jaeksoft/opensearchserver/src/doc/en/documentation/faq/querying/geolocation.md

 ![Alt text](geo_fields.png)

-### Index the data
+### Indexing the data

-The coordinate (latitude and longitude) are supposed to be expressed in decimal format:
+The coordinates (latitude and longitude) should expressed in decimal format.
+Examples:

 - For Degrees: -52.090904
-- For Radian: -0.675757575575
+- For Radians: -0.675757575575

 #### Using the API, just add the two fields on your JSON document

-The [JSON indexing API](https://github.com/jaeksoft/opensearchserver/wiki/Document-put-JSON) is documented on our [API wiki](https://github.com/jaeksoft/opensearchserver/wiki/)
+The [JSON indexing API](https://github.com/jaeksoft/opensearchserver/wiki/Document-put-JSON) is documented on our [API wiki](https://github.com/jaeksoft/opensearchserver/wiki/).

     [
       {